cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 8.2.7 =
+Solved a plugin conflict with GLS France plugin for WooCommerce

+= 8.2.6 =
+Fixed an issue with the gender attribute not saving for variations

+= 8.2.5 =
+Fixed an issue with the default WooCommerce structured data since WC changed the default version

+= 8.2.4 =
+Fixed an issue with the table rate shipping compatibility for postcodes

+= 8.2.3 =
+Fixed another issue where structured data aggregateRatings were removed for simple products

+= 8.2.2 =
+Fixed a namespace error for Google product review feeds

+= 8.2.1 =
+Fixed an issue where structured data aggregateRatings were removed for simple products

 = 8.2.0 =
 Improved check if the WooCommerce Table Rate plugin is active